+Length/credit: 1 year - 1.0 credit

+Grade(s): 11, 12

-Prerequisite: It is recommended that interested students have grades of "A" or "B" in the current honors or AP level Social Studies core course and recommendation from a member of the Social Studies Department
+Prerequisite: It is recommended that interested students have grades of "A" or "B"

+in the current honors or AP level Social Studies core course and

+recommendation from a member of the Social Studies Department.

+Course Number: 02060304

+TT1 · · · 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-Advanced Placement Psychology is offered to juniors and seniors who wish to complete studies in secondary school equivalent to an introductory college-level course in psychology.
+This course is the secondary school equivalent to an introductory college-level course in psychology.
 The course is designed to introduce students to the scientific study of behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
 This course prepares students to take the AP Psychology exam.